typesense/typesense-website/typesense.org/api.html.md

       <h3 id="introduction">Introduction</h3>
       <p>Welcome to the Typesense API documentation.</p>

       <p>This documentation itself is open source.
-Please leave your feedback as issues in the GitHub repo or
+Please leave your feedback as issues on the
+        <a href="https://github.com/typesense/typesense-website/issues">GitHub repo</a> or send us a pull-request
-        fork it to contribute changes!</p>
+        to contribute edits.</p>

       <h3 id="installation">Installation</h3>